Unity-Technologies/tk-unity/startup/com.unity.integrations.shotgun/Documentation~/bakedConfig.md

 # The Shotgun Configuration

 ## Baked configuration
-The easiest way to get started is to use our latest pipeline configuration.
+The easiest way to get started is to use our latest tk-config-unity pipeline configuration.
+It is constantly kept up-to-date with the tk-config-default2 configuration.
 Simply follow these steps in order to use it:

 1. Download the baked configuration zip file.
 It is attached to its corresponding github release.
-For example, you can download the shotgun-au-demo configuration version 0.3 by following [this link](https://github.com/Unity-Technologies/shotgun-au-demo/releases/download/v0.3/shotgun-au-demo-baked-v0.3.zip).
+For example, you can download the tk-config-unity configuration version 1.1.15.1 by following [this link](https://github.com/Unity-Technologies/tk-config-unity/releases/download/v1.1.15.1/tk-config-unity-v1.1.15.1.zip).
 2. In the Shotgun Web Client, go to “Your Avatar”/Default Layouts/Pipeline Configuration/Pipeline Configuration List
 3. Create a new Pipeline Configuration